prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 ```

 Save the file, commit your changes, and push them to GitHub to trigger a re-build of your GitHub Pages site.
 Visit the site and click the button and see the resulting events logged in Google Analytics.

+> NOTE: it might take a day or two for events to start showing up in Google Analytics.